Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Sounds straightforward, right?
 You rent a room or your entire property to a guest for a short period of time.
 However, it’s not quite that simple.
-The definition of a short-term rental can vary based on two key factors:
+The definition of a short-term rental can vary based on several key factors:

 Here are just some of the common restrictions:

 Be sure to check the laws in your city or state, which are subject to change.
 If you intend to rent condo or co-op space, consult your association rules to see if anything limits your ability to rent space as well as HOA bylaws or timeshare ownership rules.
 If you rent your property from a landlord, be sure to get their okay too.

 Here’s a checklist of what licenses or permits you may need to obtain: